 The word biltong is Afrikaans and is derived from the Dutch words ‘bil’ (meaning buttock) and ‘tong’ (literally meaning tongue, but also used to mean strip).
 Biltong today is usually taken to mean long strips of spiced and dried meat.

 Because biltong is dried at a lower temperature than some other cured meats, food safety at every step is paramount.
-Manufacturers should familiarise themselves with the Food Standards Code and all legal obligations.
+Manufacturers should familiarise themselves with the Food Standards Code1 and all legal obligations.

 Biltong is best made with lean cuts of meat.
 This is because fats can go rancid, ruining your biltong and reducing the shelf life.